Fairfax County Public Schools: Twentieth century

-During the mid-1970s, Davis had difficulties dealing with the start of a demographic crash and a population shift.
-The student population dropped from a high of 145,385 in the 1974–75 school year to an eventual low of 122,646 in 1982–83.
-Additionally, families migrated from established eastern and central parts of the county to newer developments in the west and south, leading to the unenviable task of Davis having to request the closings of some schools while needing to build entirely new ones elsewhere.
+During the mid-1970s, Davis faced declining enrollment and population shifts.
+The student population dropped from a high of 145,385 in the 1974–75 school year to a low of 122,646 in 1982–83.
+Families also migrated from established eastern and central parts of the county to newer developments in the west and south, requiring Davis to request the closure of some schools while seeking to build new ones elsewhere.

-In a 6–5 vote, the school board voted in May 1976 to re-institute textbook rental fees, hoping to raise an additional $1.3 million to close a projected budget shortfall.
+In a 6–5 vote in May 1976, the school board voted to reinstitute textbook rental fees, hoping to raise an additional $1.3 million to close a projected budget shortfall.
 The plan was scrapped two months later, in July, when the board was able to find a $1.4 million surplus.

 In 1978, Fairfax County began countywide enforcement of its 15-year-old standardized six-point letter grading scale, with a ten-point spread at the bottom of the grading range.
-The grading scale, initially set in 1963, provided that a score of 100–94% was an A, 93–87% a B, 86–80% a C, and 70–79% a D, with any score below 70% an F.
+The grading scale, established in 1963, provided that a score of 94–100% was an A, 87–93% a B, 80–86% a C, and 70–79% a D, with any score below 70% an F.

-The county school board adopted a $279 million budget in February 1979, which included a 5.15% cost of living raise for the system's teachers and other employees.
-However, this increase was only slightly more than half of the inflation rate, which was at an annual rate of 9.9% that month, and far short of the 9.4% increase FCPS employees had sought.
-In April 1979, the Fairfax Education Association, the professional association representing teachers in the county, adopted a work-to-the-rule action, which meant that teachers would not do any work outside of the 7.5 hours per day they were contracted for.
-Additionally, the FEA gave a vote of no confidence to Superintendent Davis.
+The county school board adopted a $279 million budget in February 1979, which included a 5.15% cost-of-living raise for the system's teachers and other employees.
+The increase was only slightly more than half of the 9.9% inflation rate that month and less than the 9.4% increase that FCPS employees had sought.
+In April 1979, the Fairfax Education Association (FEA)—the professional association representing teachers in the county—adopted a work-to-rule action.
+Under the action, teachers would not work beyond the 7.5 hours per day that were specified in their contracts.
+The FEA also gave Superintendent Davis a vote of no confidence.

-The vote of no confidence was considered the main factor in Davis' decision to resign from Fairfax County Public Schools on May 18, 1979, and accept an appointment as Virginia Superintendent of Public Education from Governor John N. Dalton, despite having to take a $5,000 per year pay cut.
+The vote of no confidence was cited as a major factor in Davis' decision to resign from FCPS on May 18, 1979.
+He accepted an appointment from Governor John N. Dalton as Virginia Superintendent of Public Education, despite taking a $5,000-per-year pay cut.

-After Davis resigned, the Fairfax County School Board appointed Associate School Superintendent William J. Burkholder interim superintendent.
+After Davis resigned, the Fairfax County School Board appointed Associate Superintendent William J. Burkholder as interim superintendent.